JeffKandel/moody-tunes/README.md

 Moody Tunes is an interactive data visualizer that plots the sentiment of your current Spotify track over time.

+It was built over a weekend hackathon at Fullstack Academy, and is currently under refactor.

 ## Installation

 Once the repo is cloned, run `npm install` to install the app and its dependencies.